Tips to Prevent Bird Strikes on Windows at Home

 Birds fly into a window for a couple different reasons.
-Sometimes they can see straight through your house out another window and they think they will just pass through unharmed, other times, the reflection off the window plays the same trick on them.
-According the the American Bird Conservancy an average of 2 birds are killed at each US home every year.
+Sometimes they can see straight through your house out another window and think that they can fly right through.
+Other times, the reflection off the window plays a similar trick on them.
+According to the American Bird Conservancy an average of two birds are killed at each U.S. home every year by window strikes.
 Here are a few ways that you can help reduce this problem at your house — and you’ll never have to worry about Googling “bird strike window” again.

 - Place bird feeders within 3 feet or outside of 10 feet of all windows.